Moses Nutrition © December 2024

 Wild-Caught Versus Farm-Raised

-Certain wild-caught fish species not only have higher levels of EPA and DHA but also lower mercury content, arsenic, and microplastics, making them a safer and more nutrient-rich choice for those looking to boost their Omega-3 intake.
+Certain wild-caught fish species not only have higher levels of EPA and DHA but also lower mercury content, making them a safer and more nutrient-rich choice for those looking to boost their Omega-3 intake.
 Opting for wild-caught fish from cleaner waters also helps avoid the nutrient deficiencies and contaminants commonly found in farm-raised fish.
+When we say “cleaner waters”, it’s hard to know what that means.
+The dirtiest and most farmed oceans are East Asian, off of China, India and Indonesia.
+The cleanest waters tend to be the North Pacific.

 Best and Worst Fish

-Remember to always get wild-caught fish, and do not undercook.
+Remember to always get wild-caught fish, ideally from North Pacific (avoid Asian/Indian Oceans).
+Do not undercook.
 Do not eat old fish or fish that smells bad.

 Fish Mg of Omega-3 Mcg of Mercury